About the Director

 Justin Brodt is a volunteer in the Child Language Research Lab working towards his Bachelor’s degree in Speech and Hearing Sciences.
 Currently he is a senior in the SPHSC department and hopes to attend graduate school at the University of Washington with the intent of working as a speech language pathologist in a public school setting.
 Outside of school, Justin is married with two beautiful children whom take up most of his free time—and he wouldn’t have it any other way.

-Theresa Le is a volunteer at the Child Language Research Lab and an undergraduate student majoring in Speech and Hearing Sciences.
+Theresa Le is a volunteer at the Child Language Research Lab and an undergraduate senior majoring in Speech and Hearing Sciences.
 Her field-related interests include language acquisition and development, social-cultural aspects of communication, and multiculturalism/bilingualism.
-She aspires to become a Speech-Language Pathologist who serves children from diverse, disadvantaged, and underrepresented populations.
+She aspires to become a Speech-Language Pathologist who serves children from diverse, disadvantaged, and underrepresented backgrounds.
+In her free time, she enjoys trying out new cafes.

-Jessica Lu is a volunteer at the Child Language Research Lab and a senior in the Speech and Hearing Sciences program at the University of Washington.
-She loves working with kiddos and aspires to pursue a doctor of medicine degree to become a pediatrician serving underrepresented populations.
-She is passionate about studying autism spectrum disorder, brain and cognitive sciences, and children literacy development.
-Jessica brings her experience of working with children with autism spectrum disorder and ADHD at UW Center on Human Development and Disability and tutoring experience at the nonprofit organization Reading Partners to the lab.
-In her free time, she's either reading, playing tennis, or exploring new hiking trails in Washington!
+YingJu (Jessica) Lu is a volunteer at the Child Language Research Lab and a senior in the Speech and Hearing Sciences program at the University of Washington.
+She loves working with kids and aspires to pursue a doctor of medicine degree to become a pediatrician serving underrepresented populations.
+She is interested in studying autism spectrum disorder, brain and cognitive sciences, and children literacy development.
+Jessica brings her experience of working with children with autism spectrum disorder and ADHD at the Experimental Education Unit and tutoring experience at the nonprofit organization Reading Partners to the lab.
+In her free time, she's either reading in a cafe, working out in a gym or exploring new hiking trails in Washington!

 Hannah Miller is a volunteer in the Child Language Research Lab pursuing her Bachelor’s degree in Speech and Hearing Sciences with a focus on Speech Language Pathology.
 She is thrilled to be engaging with the ongoing research at the University of Washington relating to child language development in such a hands-on manner, and looks forward to learning more about the team research process throughout the year.
 She hopes to eventually practice as a Speech Language Pathologist within the public school setting, and would like to continue researching as a graduate student along the way.
 With an interest in connecting with those around her, Hannah is also working towards minors in Spanish and Comparative Religion, and plans on learning ASL in the near future.